Bryce Deadmon

-Bryce Deadmon (born March 26, 1997) is an American athlete who specializes in the 400 meters.
+Bryce Deadmon (born March 26, 1997) is an American track and field athlete.
+In July 2023, he became US national champion in the 400 meters.

 Career

 A student at the Texas A&M University, Deadmon was the 2021 SEC Outdoor championship 400 m runner up running 44.50 behind Noah Williams, as well as the 2021 NCAA 400 m runner-up at Hayward Field at the University of Oregon in Eugene running 44.44 to finish behind Randolph Ross.

 He qualified for the final of the US Olympic Trials men's 400 m race, running 45.46 and 45.17 in his heats to qualify as 8th fastest man.
 In the final he placed seventh with a 44.96 and qualified for the US men's relay pool for the 4 × 400 m.
 At the Olympics he took part in the Mixed 4 × 400 metres relay and the Men's 4 × 400 metres relay, winning a bronze medal in the former and a gold medal in the latter.

+Competing at the 2023 USA Outdoor Track and Field Championships, in Eugene, Oregon, he won the final of the 400 m.
+He was selected for the 2023 World Athletics Championships in Budapest, Hungary, in August 2023.

+In April 2024, he was selected as part of the American team for the 2024 World Athletics Relays in Nassau, Bahamas.
+He competed in the men's 4 × 400 metres relay at the 2024 Paris Olympics, winning gold at his second consecutive Olympic Games.
+He also competed in the mixed 4 × 400 m relay at the Games, winning the silver medal.

+He finished fourth in the 400 metres at the 2025 Meeting International Mohammed VI d'Athlétisme de Rabat, part of the 2025 Diamond League, in May 2025.
+He qualified for the final of the 400 metres at the 2025 USA Outdoor Track and Field Championships in Eugene, winning his semi-final with the fastest time of 44.34 seconds before placing sixth in the final in 45.39 seconds.

+He was selected for the American team for the 2025 World Athletics Championships in Tokyo, Japan, as part of the relay pool.
+He ran on the opening day as the American mixed 4 × 400 metres relay team reached the final, before also running as they won the gold medal.
+He also won a silver medal in the men's 4 x 400 metres relay at the championships.
+Initially, his American team had not qualified for the final but the handover between Deadmon and Demarius Smith was adjudged to have been impacted by a runner for Zambia, and they were put forward for a run-off with the same team in the same lanes against Kenya, who had also been impacted.
+He ran as they won the run-off on the morning of the final, with a time of 2:58.48, before a different quartet ran the final later that day, placing second behind Botswana.